linroger/FinanceCompendium/III. Markets and Institutions/Encyclopedia of Financial Models/Volume II/Finite Mathematics for Financial Modeling/Time Value of Money.md

 $$ i = \sqrt [ N ]{\frac {F V}{P V}} - 1 = \left(\frac {F V}{P V}\right) ^ {1 / N} - 1
 $$

-As an example, suppose that the value of an investment today is  $100 and the expected value of the investment in five years is expected to be$ 150.
+As an example, suppose that the value of an investment today is  \$100 and the expected value of the investment in five years is expected to be\$ 150.
 What is the annual rate of appreciation in value of this investment over the five-year period?

 $$
 \begin{array}{l} i = \sqrt [ 5 ]{\frac {\mathrm {s} 1 5 0}{\mathrm {s} 1 0 0}} - 1 \\ = \sqrt [ 5 ]{1 .
 5} - 1 = 0.
 0 8 4 5 \text {or} 8.
 4 5 \\ \end{array}